rust-lang/rfcs/text/0000-nested-publish.md

         * the named package declares `package.publish = "nested"`.

         The path must not contain any upward traversal (`../`) or other hazardous or non-portable components.
+    *   The package index does not explicitly represent nested packages; instead, nested packages' dependencies are flattened into the dependencies of the parent package.
+This accurately reflects what can be expected when using the parent package.
     *   No changes are needed to the `crates.io` index, because nested packages are an implementation detail of their parent package.
 * **Build process**
     * Probably some messages will need to be adjusted; currently, `path` dependencies' full paths are always printed in progress messages, but they would be long noise here (`/home/alice/.cargo/registry/src/index.crates.io-6f17d22bba15001f/...`).
 Perhaps progress for sub-packages could look something like “`Compiling foo/macros v0.1.0`”.